biniamkiros/qedron-android-sms-gateway/README.md

 ### Dependencies

-- Describe any prerequisites, libraries, OS version, etc., needed before installing program.
 - the app uses firebase cloud messaging to communicate with your server.
 - You need to edit your device settings through adb to increase the max sms you can send in 30mins(default is 30).
-You can read how to do it [here](https://www.xda-developers.com/change-sms-limit-android/)
+You can read how to do it [here](https://www.xda-developers.com/change-sms-limit-android/) and [here](https://www.xda-developers.com/install-adb-windows-macos-linux/)

 ### Installing